phpvms/docs/docs/developers/addons/patterns.md

-Core service classes live under [`app/Services/`](https://github.com/nabeelio/phpvms/tree/master/app/Services) and are the canonical place to look for "how does phpVMS do X" — they're also the safe entry points for mutating core data from your addon.
+Core service classes live under [`app/Services/`](https://github.com/nabeelio/phpvms/tree/master/app/Services) and are the canonical place to look for "how does phpvms do X" — they're also the safe entry points for mutating core data from your addon.

 ## Dependency injection